couchbaselabs/docs-devex/README.md

 # docs-devex

-This repository contains the Devex documentation shared across Server, Capella, and Elixir.
+This repository contains the Devex documentation shared across Server and Capella.

 Right now, that documentation is the new Developer Guides for specific services.